adonisjs/v5-docs/content/api/database/query-builder.md

   .orderBy('created_at', 'desc')
 ```

-Multiple orders can be applied by calling the `orderBy` method for the multiple times.
+You can sort by multiple columns by calling the `orderBy` method multiple times.

 ```ts
 Database